-The first and foremost thing is that you need to create is the DigitalOcean account.
+The first and foremost thing you need to create is a DigitalOcean account.
 Just signup using your existing email ID and password.
 You also have the option to sign up with Google SSO and GitHub Login.

-After completing your registration and filling other details, just spin a new and latest stable Ubuntu cloud server droplet.
+After completing your registration and filling in other details, spin a new and latest stable Ubuntu cloud server droplet.

-You can follow this comprehensive guide to Create Ubuntu Cloud Server and watch this video tutorial below.
+You can follow this comprehensive guide to Creating Ubuntu Cloud Server and watch this video tutorial below.

 In the article and video tutorial on creating ubuntu cloud in DigitalOcean, you will learn:

-- What is DigitalOcean cloud and how reliable is service?
+- What is DigitalOcean cloud, and how reliable is the service?

 - How to register and get free DigitalOcean credits?

-- Create a lastest Ubuntu Cloud Server droplet
+- Create a latest Ubuntu Cloud Server droplet

-After creating a Ubuntu droplet you will receive an email from DigitalOcean with first-time login information.
-Use the credentials to log in to your SSH as well as SFTP remotely.
+After creating a Ubuntu droplet, you will receive an email from DigitalOcean with first-time login information.
+Use the credentials to log in to your SSH and SFTP remotely.

 SSH and SFTP give you full access to your cloud server as a super administrator.
-You will be having a root user access which is considered as the highest privilege in any Linux based OS.
+You will have root user access, considered the highest privilege in any Linux-based OS.

-If you’re a Windows PC user, then you can use PuTTY client for SSH access.
+If you’re a Windows PC user, you can use the PuTTY client for SSH access.
 The macOS has an in-built terminal program that supports the remote connection option.

-For SFTP, I prefer using FileZilla client which is available for all major operating systems including macOS and Windows OS.
+For SFTP, I prefer using the FileZilla client, which is available for all major operating systems, including macOS and Windows OS.

 You can follow this guide to learn about Login SSH and SFTP remotely in detail and watch this video tutorial for visual guidance.